Stenbeck/passkey-auth-nuxt-boilerplate/README.md

 /pages/                  ← Only index and dashbaord.
 Index is the login page and dashboard is a placeholder when logged in /pages/auth/             ← Only a /callback route for Magic Link to automatically retirect when verified /components/             ← UI elements
-/middleware/             ← Route guard to only show restricted pages for loggedin users

 ```